-MUS 3340 History of Music Literature II
+MUS 3340 History of Music Literature II 3 s.h.

 Development of music from the Classical period to the present with emphasis on musical form, style, literature, and composers.
+2 s.h.

 MUS 3540 Piano Pedagogy I

 Intensive study of methods and materials in piano teaching as applied to beginning and intermediate students.